 - 1. Click Access and then go to Rules > Rules. - 2.
 Click + Add Rule. - 3.
 In the Name field, enter a unique name.
 The name can be up to 64 characters long.
-Special characters and spaces are allowed. - 4.
-From the Type menu, select HTTP Request Header. - 5.
-In the Field column, in the Header field, enter the HTTP header name you want to match in order to grant or not grant the client access.
+Special characters and spaces are allowed.

+- 4. In the Type list, select HTTP Request Header. - 5.
+In the Field column, in the Header field, enter the HTTP header name you want to match to grant or deny the client access.

-6. In the Value field, enter the values for the header you want to match in order to grant or not grant the client access.
+6. In the Value field, enter the values for the header you want to match to grant or deny the client access.
 The wildcard () character is supported.